-The electricity generated by the Cimarron Bend is sold to Google and Kansas City Board of Public Utilities (BPU) under two, 200MW bundled, long-term power purchase agreements (PPAs).
+The electricity generated by the Cimarron Bend is sold to Google and the Kansas City Board of Public Utilities (BPU) under two, 200MW bundled, long-term power purchase agreements (PPAs).

-The project is Enel Group's first North American wind farm to trade a portion of the electricity generated to a corporate off-taker.
-The PPA will help Google to reach its target of using 100% renewable energy for global operations in 2017.
+The project is Enel Group’s first North American wind farm to trade a portion of the electricity generated to a corporate off-taker.
+The PPA will help Google reach its target of using 100% renewable energy for global operations in 2017.

-The Cimarron Bend wind farm is connected to the new ITC 345kV Clark County substation located north of the Cimarron Bend project site, through a 21.7km-long overhead transmission line.
+The Cimarron Bend wind farm is connected to the new ITC 345kV Clark County substation located north of the project site, through a 21.7km-long overhead transmission line.
 The substation is equipped with two 345kV reactors, a control centre, nine 345kV gas circuit breakers and 16 345kV unplug switches.
 It feeds the electricity into the transmission network within the Southwest Power Pool Balancing Authority Area (BAA).

 The project is also expected to be interconnected to a proposed Clean Line Energy DC transmission line, which is intended to transmit Kansas wind power to the east.

 Financing for Cimarron Bend wind farm